maximilienGilet/TyperTyper/README.md

    ​
 4. data-typer-erase (Optionnal)

-   Set it to false in order to delete the whole world instead of letters
+   Set it to false in order to delete the whole word instead of letters

    ​